chef/automate/components/automate-chef-io/content/docs/ldap.md

 ## Microsoft Active Directory

 Microsoft Active Directory (MSAD) is a type of directory server that supports LDAP.
 Chef Automate comes with a default LDAP configuration for MSAD.
-The Chef Automate default MSAD configuration a minimal configuration for standard MSAD systems which you can extend by overriding default values and using additional configuration options.
+The Chef Automate default MSAD configuration is a minimal configuration for standard MSAD systems which you can extend by overriding default values and using additional configuration options.
 Chef Automate's default configuration for Microsoft AD is specific to LDAP.
-To configure Microsoft AD using SAML, see the [SAML documentation]({{< relref "SAML.md" >}}).
+To configure Microsoft AD using SAML, see the [SAML documentation]({{< relref "saml.md" >}}).

 ## Changing Chef Automate Configuration